 About ILP Meals

 Since the meals are provided by the locals, we don't get to be very picky about what is served.
 Usually the cooks try to make things that they know our volunteers will like!
 But some of our volunteers have allergies, or aversions to certain kinds of food, or just don't like the local cuisine, or want to eat out regularly.
-Whatever your preferences are, just know that you will want to try things, like trdelnik in Prague, or tamales in Mexico, or even make your own Pad Thai in Thailand.
 Just plan on spending some money on food, but also bring these favorite snacks that you won't be able to find abroad!

 This is the highest priority on my personal list.
 Cheese-flavored snacks such as Goldfish, Cheez-its, Cheese Nips, Flamin' Hot Cheetos, etc. are especially hard to find!
 Actually, cheese in general isn't a very popular item in places like Asia and the Caribbean.
 If these are your go-to travel snacks, make sure you bring them from home.

 Popcorn can be difficult to find as well, both the microwave kind and plain kernels.
-You may be able to find a small box at a big grocery store (even in places like China), but why risk it?
+You may be able to find a small box at a big grocery store, but why risk it?
 Popcorn is small and light enough to just throw in your bags while you're packing!
 My own ILP group regularly stopped by the local movie theater just to get a bucket of buttery goodness.

 Oh, can't get enough of fruity candy?
 Especially sour fruity candy?
 Let me try to break this gently.
 The chances you will find any abroad that will hit the spot in the same why your favorites do is very low.
 Consider bringing anything like Red Vines, Starbursts, Warheads, Hi-Chews, Swedish Fish, Air Heads, Mike and Ike's, Life Savers, Caramel Apple Pops, or Jolly Ranchers.
 Phew, that's a lot of candy!